Rhymeswithjack/Rubber-Ducky-Forkbomb/README.md

 # Rubber-Ducky-Forkbomb
-a basic rubber ducky fork bomb payload.
+a basic rubber ducky fork bomb payload made for windows 10.

 i do not take responsibility for whatever this code is used for.